tmtxt/tmtxt.github.com/_drafts/2024-09-16-optimize-a-recursive-problem.md

 # 2. Dynamic Programming

-Now, let's come to a little bit more complicated problem
+Now, let's come to a more complicated problem

 > You are climbing a staircase.
-It takes n steps to reach the top.
+It takes `n` steps to reach the top.
-> Each time you can either climb 1 or 2 steps.
+> Each time you can either climb `1` or `2` steps.
 In how many distinct ways can you climb to the top?

-This is the most common DP problem that you will see every time enter a coding interview (beside the Fibonacci and House Robber question).
+This is the most common DP problem that you will see every time you enter a coding interview (beside the Fibonacci and House Robber question).
 The most straight forward solution is to write a recursive function to count the ways to step through 1 or 2 steps.